george-hawkins/avrdude-conf/README.md

 To see the same resource as nicely rendered HTML open the same URL in your browser.

 At the bottom of every such HTML page is a summary of all the available resources.

+## License

+The net.betaengine code and related resources are covered by the Apache License, Version 2.0.

+See the LICENSE file for license rights and limitations.